webzille/CssParser/README.md

 // Or the following if you prefer
 $search = new Search($nodes);
 ```
+If you use the static factory method, you could easily chain other methods to it without having to dirty up your code with either additional lines or using parentheses.

-The following search methods are included at the moment
+The following search methods are included at the moment:

 - **searchByType:** Searches the AST data structure for every node that are the instance of a specific type.
 Besides the optional $node argument (the AST Data Structure), the $type argument expected should take form of `AtRule::class`.
 If no $node is provided, it will use the $node
 ```php
 $search->searchByType(Comment::class);